SadeemSajid/laprec/README.md

-# nsme
+# LapRec
-Official repo for the Natural Medicine Search Engine (NSME).
+Official repo for the Laptop Recommendation Site (LapRec).